patricksurry/g3/README.md

-G3&mdash;a tortured backronym for "generic gauge grammar"&mdash;is a flexible Javascript framework for designing and running steam gauge style instrument panels for flight (or other) simulators, to display externally provided metrics.
+G3&mdash;a tortured backronym for "generic gauge grammar"&mdash;is a flexible Javascript framework for designing and running steam gauge style instrument panels for flight (or other) simulators, and displaying external metrics.
 Here's an example of some of the pre-defined flight instruments (you can also see a [live demo](https://patricksurry.github.io/)):